Oxford Brain Story

 Step 1 Training | Register HERE

-This 90-minute, free, virtual training session presents the core metaphors of the Brain Story, along with their underlying science.
-Attend to learn more about the fundamentals of brain development and to participate in engaging mircosessions that apply this knowledge into practice.
+This 90-minute virtual training session presents the core metaphors of the Brain Story, along with their underlying science.
+Attend to learn more about the fundamentals of brain development and to participate in engaging micro sessions that apply this knowledge into practice.

 Please note: In order to attend Step 2a training, you must have previously attended an OBS Step 1 training.